 He is the Producing Co-Artistic Director of Smoke & Mirrors Collaborative, a non-profit production company that creates original works for theater, augmented and virtual reality (AR/VR), and the web that combine socially relevant themes with an ambitious, multi-disciplinary approach to storytelling.
 With Smoke & Mirrors he has directed the documentary web-series, "Tangible Hope Project" (Best Documentary Series-BNMWFest), and the original plays, Point of Departure and The Alien Nation.
 He produced and performed in the international tour and Off-Broadway hit Olityelwe (Ndebele Funeral), #HashtagProject, and created Head in the Sand.

-Jonathan is a 2021 Oculus Launch Pad member where he is serving as the Creative Producer and Narrative Designer for a forthcoming VR experience.
-He is also the Creative Director and Producer of a mobile augmented reality experience exploring hidden stories in America history.
+Jonathan is a 2021 Oculus Launch Pad member where he served as the Creative Producer and Narrative Designer for the forthcoming narrative VR experience, "City of Sand."

 As a performer, he is a pioneer in performance technique for VR, drawing on a 15 year career as an actor and puppeteer on Broadway, TV, film, and regional theaters around the country.
-He stars in “Finding Pandora X,” a ground-breaking live performance VR experience that was awarded Best Interactive Experience at the Venice International Film Festival VR, the Audience Award at SXSW, and is now on and open-ended commercial run.
-He is also a performer in the VR experience “Severance Theory: Welcome To Respite” (Venice Film Fest, Kauhsiung Film Fest, and Raindance Film Fest) and starred in “Loveseat” (Venice Film Fest).
+He stars in “Finding Pandora X,” a ground-breaking live performance VR experience that was awarded Best Interactive Experience at the Venice International Film Festival VR, the Audience Award at SXSW, and was named XR Must's Best Interactive Experience in 2020.
+He also starred in the VR experiences “Severance Theory: Welcome To Respite” (Venice Film Fest, Kauhsiung Film Fest, and Raindance Film Fest), "Gumball Dreams" (SXSW), and “Loveseat” (Venice Film Fest).

 At the University of Maryland, he is a faculty member in the Immersive Media Design program.
 There, he is leading research into the narrative and user experience design possibilities of AR/VR and training students from across campus for future careers that will utilize spatial technologies.
-He has been a featured speaker at SXSW, AR/VR Policy Conference, (Re)Connect Festival, and universities around the country.
+He is a guest lecturer at the California State University Northridge and has been a featured speaker at SXSW, AR/VR Policy Conference, (Re)Connect Festival, and universities around the country.